Technologicat/mcpyrate/doc/main.md

 ## Identifier macros

 Identifier macros are a rarely used feature, but one that is indispensable for that rare use case.
-The reason this feature exists is to allow creating magic variables that may appear only in certain contexts.
+The main reason this feature exists is to allow creating magic variables that may appear only in certain contexts.

 To be eligible to be called as an identifier macro, a macro must be declared as an identifier macro.
 Declare by using the `@namemacro` decorator on your macro function.
+It can be imported from the top-level namespace of `mcpyrate`.
 Place it outermost (along with `@parametricmacro`, if used too).

 Identifier macro invocations do not take macro arguments.
 So when a macro function is invoked as an identifier macro, `args=[]`.
 The `tree` will be the